IgniteUI/indigo-design-docfx/en/components/tooltip.md

 ## Styling

 The Tooltip comes with styling flexibility through the options available for the background color and message text style.
-However, it is recommended to use the predefined colors to assure optimal contrast with the background and legibility.
+However, it is recommended to use the predefined colors to assure optimal contrast with the background and legibility of the tooltip message.

 <img class="responsive-img" src="../images/tooltip_styling.png" srcset="../images/tooltip_styling@2x.png 2x" />